CaspervonKrusenstierna/Hpfusket/README.md

 How it works:
 The individuals executing the cheat divide the test questions equally.
 At the 45-minute mark, both of the test-takers get the letters "A,B,C,D,E" sequentially communicated to them trough the earpieces.
-When the letter corresponding to the writers answer plays, they move the phone taped to their leg or elsewhere to signal the correct answer trough the phones accelerometer.
+When the letter corresponding to the writers answer plays, they move the phone taped to their leg or elsewhere to signal it trough the phones accelerometer.
 This is done 20 times per test-taker, as each test has a total of 40 questions.
 Once the test-takers have submitted their answers, they are combined and sent out to the customers wearing the same earpieces.